iaissaoui/code-smell/src/main/java/com/danix/code/smell/example001/README.md

 # Code smells

 - Duplicated Code
-  - For determining the fullName of the Customer
+  - For determining the fullName of the Customer*
-  - In the customer.withdraw method we can see similar code
+  - In the customer.withdraw method we can see similar code OK
   - Possible refactoring: Extract method

 - Long Method
-  - Customer.withdraw method has more than 5 lines of code
+  - Customer.withdraw method has more than 5 lines of code OK
   - Possible refactorings: Extract method

 - Divergent Change